Nearly 1 in 4 people in Ukraine forced out of their homes since Russia’s invasion

-They include some 3.3 million refugees who have poured into neighboring countries since Russia’s invasion on Feb 24., according to the United Nations refugee agency.
+They include more than 3.3 million refugees who have poured into neighboring countries since Russia’s invasion on Feb.
+24, according to the U.N. refugee agency.

 Refugee arrivals from Ukraine since Feb.
 24